dermotherlihy/lottery/README.md

 or

-mvn clean install -Pintegration //builds jar and runs unit and integration tests
+mvn clean install -Pintegration //builds jar, runs unit and integration tests

 then